 When you provide your information to the local council to pay your council tax, for instance, you might be asked to tick several boxes to agree to how your data can be used.
 Again, this is the council adhering to GDPR rules.
 The next important thing is that organisations only use your data in ways you’ve agreed to once they’ve collected your preferences.

 In this guide, we’ll explain how a council data breach or another GDPR breach could occur, how they could cause you harm and when you might be entitled to compensation.
-If you are going to make a claim, you need to do so within the 6-year time limit.
-In cases related to a breach of your human rights, this is reduced down to 1-year.
-We’ll also look at the Information Commissioner’s Office (ICO) role in data breach investigations.
+If you are going to make a claim against a private company, you need to do so within the 6-year time limit.
+In cases relating to a public body, such as a city council, this drops to 1 year.
+We will also look at the Information Commissioner’s Office (ICO) role in data breach investigations.

 Our solicitors could raise a local authority data breach claim for you with or without an ICO investigation.
 Therefore, once you’ve completed our guide, why not speak to a specialist advisor for advice on how to start a claim?